Don’t let a scammer enjoy your retirement

 If you suspect a scam, report it

-- Report to the FCA - You can report an unauthorised firm or scam to us by contacting our Consumer Helpline on 0800 111 6768 or using our reporting form.
+- Report to the FCA - You can report an unauthorised firm or scam by contacting the FCA's Consumer Helpline on 0800 111 6768 or using their reporting form.

 - Report to Action Fraud - If you suspect a scam you should report it to Action Fraud on 0300 123 2040 or at www.actionfraud.police.uk.